 Life is full of exciting milestones and complex decisions.
 Whether you're buying your first car, heading off to college, or finding a new home; it's important to understand the potential impact on your finances.
-By examining costs, considering options, and planning ahead; you'll be better prepared to make decisions to help you reach your goals.
-Here are some of the events that will be covered.
+By examining costs, considering options, and planning ahead; you'll be better prepared to make decisions to reach your goals.